Aliases for PMS2 Gene

 GeneCards Summary for PMS2 Gene

 PMS2 (PMS1 Homolog 2, Mismatch Repair System Component) is a Protein Coding gene.
 Diseases associated with PMS2 include Mismatch Repair Cancer Syndrome and Colorectal Cancer, Hereditary Nonpolyposis, Type 4.
-Among its related pathways are Direct p53 effectors and Mismatch repair.
+Among its related pathways are Mismatch repair and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and endonuclease activity.
 An important paralog of this gene is PMS1.

 UniProtKB/Swiss-Prot Summary for PMS2 Gene